-As most of my blog readers know, I’ve spent significant time in the Caribbean over the past two years.
-And throughout my travels there, I’ve heard many funny comments and have been asked even funnier questions – especially in Jamaica.
+As most of my blog readers know, I’ve spent significant time in the Caribbean.
+And throughout my travels there, I’ve heard many funny comments and I’ve been asked even funnier questions — especially in Jamaica.

 Jamaicans are a witty, sharp people.
 Among other things, they love to hear of Africa, love talking about their culture, and some can even recite to you the entire history of the Rastafarian movement.
 So you’d think, given all that, that it would not be so baffling or unbelievable to them to come across a young African girl visiting their home.
 Not an African-American – because that’s fairly common, visitors to the island mostly come from the US, Canada and Europe – but African; directly from the motherland – born there, both parents African, and raised in an African family and in a particular African culture.

 A common question, then, is “where are you from?”
 My answer almost always leads to completely stunned and incredulous looks.
 “Africa?!
 Noooooo!”
 They think I’m being philosophical.
 So I get specific.
 Yes, really.
 Ethiopia.
 AFRICA.
 The motherland.
 Born there.
 Raised in West Africa.
 That continent far far away (according to whom I’m not sure) and that the Western world doesn’t talk about unless there’s some disaster, some war, some famine, yuh know?